madunicnikola/jsguru/README.md

 # DOCUMENTATION & GUIDE FOR THE JSGURU API
-Created by Nikola Madunić, licensed by MIT
+© Copyrighted by Nikola Madunić, licensed by MIT

 ## (OPTIONAL) Create and Connect your MongoDB Cluster
 ```bash